alan-turing-institute/UKWebArchive_semantic_change/README.md

 UK-WEB-ARCHIVE Semantic Change
 =================================

-Code for the project on semantic change detection using the UK Web Archive
+Code for the project on semantic change detection using the UK Web Archive.

+The project's results were published in the following article:

+Basile, P., and McGillivray, B. (2018).
+Exploiting the Web for Semantic Change Detection.
+Discovery Science 2018 (Vol. 5, pp. 194–208).
+Springer International Publishing. https://doi.org/10.1007/978-3-030-01771-2_13

+This project was the starting point for this project https://github.com/adtsakal/Semantic_Change described in the following publication:

+Tsakalidis, A., Bazzi, M., Cucuringu, M., Basile, P., Mcgillivray, B., Alan, T., & Kingdom, U. (2019).
+Mining the UK Web Archive for Semantic Change Detection.
+In Proceedings of International Conference Recent Advances in Natural Language Processing.
+Retrieved from https://ora.ox.ac.uk/objects/uuid:19258068-98ab-444f-a8f0-e3389be618f2

 Install
 ----------